How to Find, Choose, and Evaluate a Pug Breeder: A Club Pug Guide to Responsible Pug Parenthood

 ❤️ Final Thoughts: Choose with Your Head and Heart

 Bringing home a pug puppy is exciting — but don’t rush it.
-Take the time to do your research, ask tough questions, and build a relationship with your breeder.
+Take the time to do your research to make sure the breeder you've selected is legitimate, ask tough questions, and build a relationship with your breeder.
 The right one will become part of your pug’s support system for life.